03-JS/LC-VEGA/README.md

 ---
 There are some additional interactions you can have with VEGA, such as being able to thank him or telling him to stop talking.

-To tell him to stop talking, you can use the following command:
+To tell him to stop talking, you can use one of the following commands:

 - VEGA, shut up / stop / stop talking
+- Shut up, VEGA / Stop, VEGA / Stop talking, VEGA

 And to thank him, you can say: